 If you recently transferred to Gallatin, the information on this page will help guide you as you transition into the school and begin your career as a Gallatin student.
 Prospective transfer students should refer to the FAQs for information regarding the admission process, important deadlines, and the structure of advising at Gallatin.

 Whether you are already an NYU student or currently attending an external institution, the decision to transfer to Gallatin is a very serious one.
 When you transfer to Gallatin, you take on a completely different set of degree requirements, gain a new faculty adviser and new student colleagues, and adopt Gallatin's unique educational philosophy.
 As you prepare for your transfer, we recommend that you think carefully about your educational goals and how a liberal arts education at Gallatin can help you achieve them.
 This means both researching the Gallatin degree requirements and curriculum and thinking realistically about how you might develop your individualized concentration as a Gallatin student.
 These FAQs aim to guide you as you prepare for your transfer.

-To be eligible for an internal transfer you must be in at least your second semester of consecutive full-time study at your current NYU school or college.
+If you are currently a student in another NYU school or college, you must be in at least your second semester of consecutive full-time study at your current program to be eligible for an internal transfer.
 Because Gallatin allows students to transfer a maximum of 64 earned units, both internal and external transfer students should plan to start at Gallatin no later than the first semester of their junior year.